 Snoring & Obstructive Sleep Apnea

 One in two people who snore also have a sleep disorder.
 According to the National Sleep Foundation, 50% of people who experience snoring regularly do so because they have sleep apnea.
-Sleep apnea is a common sleep disorder that is characterized by intermittent breathing during sleep.
+Sleep apnea is a common sleep disorder characterized by intermittent breathing during sleep.
 One’s breathing briefly stops, recurring throughout the night.
 This causes:

 - Lack of sleep, which leads to exhaustion the following day